 Art Goes to School

 In this award-winning program, fourth and fifth grade students learn about art, history, art production, and art analysis.
-Students’ involvement includes active participation and lively discussion of artworks as well as exploration and understanding of the world’s rich cultural past.
+Student’s involvement include active participation and lively discussion of artworks as well as exploration and understanding of the world’s rich cultural past.

 This art history and art appreciation program has six major goals: